-The amount of contribution payable to recipients for each kilogram of eligible items shipped will be based on a subsidy rate schedule determined by the Department.
+The amount of contribution payable to recipients for each kilogram of eligible items shipped in each category will be based on a subsidy rate schedule determined by the Department.
 These rates will vary by community to account for differences in transportation and operational cost for each eligible community.
 The percentage of the cost of eligible foods subsidized by the federal government will therefore vary by community.

-The calculation of the contribution payment will be based on the weight of eligible goods shipped by air to eligible communities.
+The calculation of the contribution payment will be based on the weight of eligible goods shipped to eligible communities.
 Amounts will be determined by the number of kilograms of eligible items shipped multiplied by the subsidy rates applicable to the categories of items shipped for the destination community.
 Weights will be derived from information on supporting documentation to be provided by the recipients.

 The Department may provide monthly advance payments to recipients based on monthly shipment weight forecasts as per past shipment information.

 Recipients shall submit claims for subsidy on a monthly or quarterly basis as per the terms of the contribution agreement.
 The claims shall include detailed shipment information as set out in the contribution agreement and be supported by the required documentation such as invoices and waybills.

 The claims shall be submitted to the Department or its claims processing services provider who will verify their validity (e.g. eligible goods) and accuracy (e.g. proper subsidy rates applied).
 Reconciled claims accounts will form the basis for the next advance payment to the recipient.